luxonis/depthai-docs-website/FAQ.md

 ## Where are the Githubs?
 Is DepthAI Open Source?

-DepthAI is an open-source platform across a variety of (stacks) including hardware (electrical and mechanical_, software, and machine-learning training using Google Colab.
+DepthAI is an open-source platform across a variety of stacks, including hardware (electrical and mechanical), software, and machine-learning training using Google Colab.

 See below for the pertinent Githubs: